Housing in Aix

 Important to Note:

-- Most IAU housing is located within 25-30 minutes’ walking distance of IAU’s buildings.
+- Most IAU housing is located within 25-30 minutes’ walking distance from IAU's campus buildings.
 Aix-en-Provence is a very pedestrian-friendly city and students should expect to do a great deal of walking every day.

 - Note that air conditioning is very rare in France, so students should expect to live without air conditioning during their time in Aix-en-Provence.